 Difficulty in making decisions

-It’s worth noting that any of these symptoms can be experienced as unpleasant, therefore it's quite natural that we want them to go away, and not come back.
-Quite often, if we notice them returning, we become anxious about them getting worse, and of course, this extra level of anxiety makes them get worse, which creates yet more anxiety, and so on, in a vicious circle that can culminate in a panic attack.
+Any of these symptoms can be experienced as unpleasant, therefore it's quite natural that we want them to go away, and not come back.
+Quite often, when we notice them appearing, we become anxious about them getting worse, and of course, this extra level of anxiety makes them get worse, which creates yet more anxiety, and so on, in a vicious circle that can culminate in a panic attack.
 In this way the fear of the feelings can often be worse than the feelings themselves.
 Incidentally, I do wish we could rename 'panic attacks'.
 If you're feeling anxious your threat system is engaged, and the idea of an 'attack' happening to you hardly helps it disengage!
 A much better name I heard suggested is 'panic episode', which at least highlights the fact that these things come, and they pass too.

 So, why do we feel anxious?

-First, it’s helpful to think of the response 'systems’ the brain has, at least in a simplified way (based on the work of Jaak Panksepp and Paul Gilbert, amongst others, if you want to explore this further).
+First, it’s helpful to consider three of the emotional regulation 'systems’ the brain has, at least in a simplified way (based on the work of Jaak Panksepp and Paul Gilbert, amongst others, if you want to explore this further).

 Consider the following three systems: